vistadataproject/vistadataproject.github.io/demo2/index.md

   - PREVENTATIVE HEALTH - SCREENING (8925_1-1040)  ---  214 lines
   - OEF_OIF INITIAL ASSESSMENT (8925_1-1753)  ---  148 lines
 - CPT is HC PRO PHONE CALL 21-30 MIN (98968) but was this a call or local???
 (SEE DOCUMENTS)
+  - wrong as line: "INITIAL ASSESSMENT\r\rThe following information was reported by the veteran during an in \rperson interview:\r\rOEF/OIF BRANCH OF SERVICE, "
 - she is a registered nurse
 - many many health factors!!!
 - patient ed: not much in popup as no enterer ... hangs off visit ie/ just the type